syncfusion-content/blazor-docs/blazor/introduction.md

 ## Getting Help

-* If you are still not able to find the information that you are looking for in the self-help resources mentioned above then please contact us by creating a support ticket in [our support site](http://syncfusion.com/support) or ask your query in Stack Overflow with the tag `syncfusion-blazor`.
+* If you are still not able to find the information that you are looking for in the self-help resources mentioned above, then please contact us by creating a support ticket on [our support site](http://syncfusion.com/support) or ask your query in Stack Overflow with the tag `syncfusion-blazor`.